SystemsApproach/tcpcc/design.rst

 * Goodput (payload throughput) graphs.
 These include output for each flow as well as the aggregate goodput.

 * Cwnd graphs.
-These include the cwnd for each flow, annotated to indicate the time when one or more packets are retransmitted.
+These include the congestion window (cwnd) for each flow, annotated to indicate the time when one or more packets are retransmitted.

 * RTT graphs, as seen by each server sending data.

 * Graph of cumulative losses per flow.

+You will see examples of these graphs in the following chapters.
 Chapter 8 describes ``Netesto`` and the associated software tools in more detail.